This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Follow the treatment management pathway for primary or secondary prevention above.

-Consider referral to a specialist for further treatment and/or consideration of PCSK9 inhibitor therapy (alirocumab or evolocumab) if:
+Consider referral to a specialist for further treatment and/or consideration of a PCSK9 inhibitor (alirocumab or evolocumab) if:

-*There is no evidence that omega-3 fatty acids help to prevent CVD.
+There is no evidence that omega-3 fatty acids help to prevent CVD, except use of icosapent ethyl with statin as described in NICE TA805.

 Do not offer Co-enzyme Q-10 or vitamin D to increase adherence to statin treatment.

 Fibrates and bile acid sequestrants are recommended for familial hypercholesterolaemia only (NICE CG171).
-See section 2.12 Lipid-regulating drugs for fibrates and section 1.9.2 Bile acid sequestrants.
+See 2.12 Lipid-regulating drugs for fibrates and 1.9.2 Bile acid sequestrants.